brummer10/Mamba/README.md

 ### Virtual MIDI Keyboard

 Mamba comes with some predefined key-maps, qwertz, qwerty, azerty(fr) and azerty(be), but you could define your own with the included Key-map Editor as well.
-Beside the computer keyboard and mouse, Mamba supports jack<interconnect>ALSA MIDI in and out.
+Beside the computer keyboard and mouse, Mamba supports jack-interconnect-ALSA MIDI in and out.
 Every channel use it's own Colour to display the played Notes per channel.
 Jack and ALSA connections could be mannaged within the connection menu.